cobbzilla/vastra-ios/design/json/vastra-schema.md

 # workout JSON object storage
 ## Description: a workout is a single workout session
-Save under `workouts/ET/YYYY/MM/DD/ET_YYYY-MM-DD-HH-mm-ss_UUID.json`
+Save under `workouts/YYYY/ET_YYYYMMDD_HHmmSS_UUID.json`
 where:
- * ET is the epoch time in seconds, which always monotonically increases
+ * ET is the epoch time in milliseconds, which always monotonically increases
  * YYYY is 4-digit year
  * MM is 2-digit month
  * DD is 2-digit day of month